atata-framework/atata-webdriverextras/README.md

 // Gets a value indicating whether the element exists at once. bool isElementExists = driver.Exists(By.Name("some-name").Safely().AtOnce());

-// Waits until the element will be missing within 15 seconds; else throws `NotMissingElementException`. driver.Missing(By.Name("some-name").Within(TimeSpan.FromSeconds(15)));
+// Waits until the element will be missing within 15 seconds; else throws NotMissingElementException. driver.Missing(By.Name("some-name").Within(TimeSpan.FromSeconds(15)));
 ```